Magnum Moon

 Magnum Moon (May 9, 2015 – October 4, 2019) was an American Thoroughbred racehorse.
 Unraced as a two-year-old he won his first four starts of 2018, including the Rebel Stakes and the Arkansas Derby to establish himself as a leading contender for the 2018 Kentucky Derby.
 He suffered his sole defeat in that race, then was retired after injuring himself in a June workout.
+He was later euthanized after battling laminitis.

 Background

 Magnum Moon was a bay colt with a small white star bred in Kentucky by Ramona S. Bass, LLC.
 He was a late foal, being born on May 9, 2015.
 In September 2016 the yearling was offered for sale at Keeneland and was bought for $380,000 by Robert and Lawana Low, the owners of trucking company Prime Inc. The colt was sent into training with Todd Pletcher.

 His sire, Malibu Moon won only one small race before his track career was ended by injury but became a very successful breeding stallion: his offspring have included Orb, Declan's Moon, Devil May Care and Gormley.
 His dam Dazzling Song was an unraced mare sired by Unbridled's Song out of the Floral Park Handicap winner Win McCool.